Condom: 1930 to present

 In 1930 the Anglican Church's Lambeth Conference sanctioned the use of birth control by married couples.
 In 1931 the Federal Council of Churches in the U.S. issued a similar statement.
 The Roman Catholic Church responded by issuing the encyclical Casti connubii affirming its opposition to all contraceptives, a stance it has never reversed.
 In the 1930s, legal restrictions on condoms began to be relaxed.
-But during this period Fascist Italy and Nazi Germany increased restrictions on condoms (limited sales as disease preventatives were still allowed).
+However, during this period Fascist Italy and Nazi Germany increased restrictions on condoms (limited sales as disease preventatives were still allowed).
 During the Depression, condom lines by Schmid gained in popularity.
 Schmid still used the cement-dipping method of manufacture which had two advantages over the latex variety.
 Firstly, cement-dipped condoms could be safely used with oil-based lubricants.
 Secondly, while less comfortable, these older-style rubber condoms could be reused and so were more economical, a valued feature in hard times.
 More attention was brought to quality issues in the 1930s, and the U.S. Food and Drug Administration began to regulate the quality of condoms sold in the United States.

 Throughout World War II, condoms were not only distributed to male U.S. military members, but also heavily promoted with films, posters, and lectures.
 European and Asian militaries on both sides of the conflict also provided condoms to their troops throughout the war, even Germany which outlawed all civilian use of condoms in 1941.
 In part because condoms were readily available, soldiers found a number of non-sexual uses for the devices, many of which continue to this day.
 After the war, condom sales continued to grow.
 From 1955 to 1965, 42% of Americans of reproductive age relied on condoms for birth control.
 In Britain from 1950 to 1960, 60% of married couples used condoms.
 The birth control pill became the world's most popular method of birth control in the years after its 1960 début, but condoms remained a strong second.
 The U.S. Agency for International Development pushed condom use in developing countries to help solve the "world population crises": by 1970 hundreds of millions of condoms were being used each year in India alone.(This number has grown in recent decades: in 2004, the government of India purchased 1.9 billion condoms for distribution at family planning clinics.)